Os Dez Mandamentos

-Os Dez Mandamentos (English: The Ten Commandments) is a Brazilian primetime biblical telenovela produced and broadcast by RecordTV.
+Os Dez Mandamentos (English: The Ten Commandments; also distributed in Spanish as Moisés y los Diez Mandamientos, "Moses and the Ten Commandments") is a Brazilian primetime biblical telenovela produced and broadcast by RecordTV.
 It premiered on Monday, March 23, 2015, replacing Vitória at 8:30 p.m.
 (BRT/AMT).

 Os Dez Mandamentos is written by Vivian de Oliveira and directed by Alexandre Avancini, the novel features the performances of Brazilian actors, Guilherme Winter, Denise Del Vecchio, Giselle Itié, Sérgio Marone, Camila Rodrigues and Sidney Sampaio in the main roles.

 According to Ibope (Brazilian Institute of Public Opinion and Statistics), in the week of September 28–October 4, 2015, it was the fifth most watched program of the Brazilian television (being the second most-watched scripted show), with an average of 6,210,809 viewers per minute, taking into account a projection of 15 metropolitan areas.

 A film adaptation, The Ten Commandments: The Movie, was released in 2016.

 The plot received three nominations at the Seoul International Drama Awards of 2016 in the categories of best novela, best director and best writer.

 The plot was also nominated for the Shorty Awards, the world's largest social network award in the "Television" category.

 Production and scenography

-Os Dez Mandamentos is the first telenovela based on a biblical story, both in Brazil and in the World television.
-The initial expectation is 150 chapters, with external recordings in the Atacama Desert in Chile, as well as recordings in Guarapuava, Paraná.
+Os Dez Mandamentos is the first telenovela based on a biblical story, both in Brazilian and world television.
+The expected initial production is 150 chapters, with external recordings in the Atacama Desert in Chile, as well as recordings in Guarapuava, Paraná.
 Some of the special effects is produced by a studio in Hollywood.
-Considered the most expensive production in the history of the station, has an estimated cost of R$700,000 per chapter.
-Twenty eight scenarios and a scenographic city with more than seven thousand square meters were built, where the cities of the Hebrews and Egyptians are reproduced.
+Considered the most expensive production in the history of the station, has an estimated cost of R$ 700,000 per chapter.
+Twenty-eight scenarios and a scenographic city with more than seven thousand square meters were built, where the cities of the Hebrews and Egyptians are reproduced.
 For recording, Arri Alexa's digital cameras were used.